Alignment, margin, padding

 - Control.Padding: inherits to all Control derived classes.
 Not all controls have content, so for those controls, setting the property does nothing.
 If the control has a border, the padding applies inside that border.

 - Border.Padding: defines space between the rectangle line created by BorderThickness/BorderBrush and the Child element.

-- TextBlock.Padding and RichTextBlock.Padding: expands the bounding box around the text of the text element.
-These text elements don't have a Background, so it can be visually difficult to see what's the text's padding versus other layout behavior applied by the text element's container.
-For that reason, text element padding is seldom used and it's more typical to use Margin settings on contained Block containers (for the RichTextBlock case).
+- TextBlock.Padding and RichTextBlock.Padding: expand the bounding box around the text of the text element.
+These text elements don't have a Background, so it can be visually difficult to see.
+For that reason, use Margin settings on Block containers instead.

 In each of these cases, elements also have a Margin property.
 If both Margin and Padding are applied, they are additive: the apparent distance between an outer container and any inner content will be margin plus padding.